Chimera-tools/ChimPipe/README.md

-## Welcome to ChimPipe's repository!
+## ChimPipe

-ChimPipe is a pipeline for the detection of chimeric transcripts and gene fusions from Paired-End RNA-seq data developed at the Centre for Genomic Regulation (CRG) in Barcelona.
+ChimPipe is a computational method for the detection of novel chimeric transcripts and fusion genes from Illumina Paired-End RNA-seq data.
+It combines junction spanning and paired-end read information to accurately detect chimeric splice junctions at base-pair resolution.
+ChimPipe have been developed at the Centre for Genomic Regulation (CRG) in Barcelona.

-#### Download ChimPipe
+## Download
 Two different ways:

 * Go to the releases tab and download the latest release.

-* Clone ChimPipe's Git repository in case you want the latest version of the code (currently, it is not allowed to contribute to the project):
+* Clone ChimPipe's Git repository in case you want the latest version of the code:

 ```
 # Move into the folder in which you want to clone the repositoy.